scholarslab/scholarslab.github.io/collections/_posts/2017-09-06-hello-world-4.md

 category: blog
 tags:
 - hello world
-- praxis program
+- praxis
-- UVA Reveal
+- uva reveal
 ---

 My name is Spyros Simotas and I am a PhD candidate at the French Department at UVa.
 This year, I am also a Praxis fellow at the Scholars’ Lab.
 In this first blog post I would like to briefly introduce myself honoring [Brandon’s](http://scholarslab.org/people/brandon-walsh/%20) ice-breakers.